CrockPot Cheesy Potatoes

 Okay, that sounded really cheesy.

-About These Potatoes
+About These Crockpot Cheesy Potatoes

-After all that discussion about love and laughter, I found out that these are very commonly known as “funeral potatoes.”
+- Comfort Food: After all that discussion about love and laughter, I found out that these are very commonly known as “funeral potatoes.”
 And why not?
 Comfort food that’s easy to make, ready to serve whenever you need it, perfect for crowds – yup, totally makes sense for funeral gatherings.

 I’ll run through the recipe here with extra tips and information.